eugenp/tutorials/spring-session/spring-session-mongodb/README.md

-This module is for Spring Session with JDBC tutorial.
+This module is for Spring Session with MONGO DB tutorial.
-Jira BAEL-1911
+Jira BAEL-2886

 ### Relevant Articles: